Azure Kubernetes Service Installation

 Pod Subnet

-Luna running on AKS supports specifying the pod subnet used by Dynamic Azure CNI networking for bin selection.
-By default, Luna will use the same pod subnet as your cluster's system node pool; you can override this choice for your pod.
+Luna running on AKS supports specifying the pod subnet used by Dynamic Azure CNI networking for bin selection workloads.
+By default, Luna will use the same pod subnet as your cluster's system node pool; you can override this behavior for your workloads.

 If you would like Luna to use a particular subnet (e.g., podsubnet1) that you have set up for your workload, please include the following annotation in your configuration: